carlosmccosta/pointcloud_registration/README.md

   clusterIndex: 0"
 ```

-The point cloud registration result is published in a ROS [geometry_msgs/PoseStamped](http://docs.ros.org/api/geometry_msgs/html/msg/PoseStamped.html) topic, and can be inspected using:
+The point cloud registration result is published in a ROS [geometry_msgs/PoseStamped](http://docs.ros.org/api/geometry_msgs/html/msg/PoseStamped.html) topic and also in TF.
+It can be inspected using:
 ```
 rostopic echo /pointcloud_registration/localization_pose
 ```